mirzaakhena/gogen/README.md

 then there will be many code examples in google, github and stackoverflow which claimed apply the Clean Architecture concept.

 But in general, it is all just a project template.
-If you want to apply it, you must clone and imitate it.
+If you want to apply it, you must clone, imitate it or can just follow the folder and code structure.
+You are still doing anything manually like create a folder, create a file, naming a struct, an interface, basically everything.

 Gogen trying to go one step further.
 Instead of copying the project template, Gogen help you to generate a code that applies this Clean Architecture and Domain Driven Design concept.